Bachelor of Pharmacy: Ireland

-However, in Northern Ireland (which is part of the United Kingdom) MPharm degrees (as opposed to BSc or BPharm degrees) are offered at Queen's University Belfast as in the rest of the UK.
+However, in Northern Ireland (which is part of the United Kingdom), MPharm degrees (as opposed to BSc or BPharm degrees) are offered at Queen's University Belfast as in the rest of the UK.

 Finland

 In Finland, pharmacy is taught in University of Helsinki, University of Eastern Finland and Åbo Akademi University.
-A Bachelor of Pharmacy is called farmaseutti (dispenser) and a Master of Pharmacy is called proviisori.
+A Bachelor of Pharmacy is called farmaseutti (dispenser), and a Master of Pharmacy is called proviisori.
 A proviisori degree (MPharm) is required to be a pharmacist.

 United Kingdom

 In the United Kingdom, the BPharm degree was awarded following a three-year undergraduate pharmacy program.
-It was superseded in 1997 by the Master of Pharmacy (MPharm) degree, awarded following a four-year program, as a result of European Union harmonisation.
+As a result of European Union harmonisation, the BPharm degree was superseded in 1997 by the Master of Pharmacy (MPharm) degree, which is awarded following a four-year program.

 Portugal

 In Portugal, the BPharm degree is awarded following a four-year program.
-It is necessary to become a pharmacy technician and there is no possibility to progress into a pharmacist by doing a master's degree alone.
+The degree is necessary to become a pharmacy technician, and progressing to being a pharmacist by doing a master's degree alone is not possible.

 North America

 Canada

-The following Canadian universities formerly offered the bachelor's degree program and replaced it with the undergraduate Doctor of Pharmacy:
+The following Canadian universities formerly offered the bachelor's degree program and replaced it with the graduate Doctor of Pharmacy: